db0ld/API/README.md

 npm install
 ```

-On older Ubuntu versions you may need to upgrade to a newer node.js release.
+On older Ubuntu versions use the binary distribution from [NodeJS website](http://nodejs.org/download/).

-This PPA should be good https://launchpad.net/~chris-lea/+archive/node.js/+packages
+This [PPA](https://launchpad.net/~chris-lea/+archive/node.js/+packages) should be good on newer releases.

-**Downside**: No Maverick repo available.
-That version is not maintained anymore by
-Canonical and is still used by the LabEIP.
-We can only compile it on that platform.

 ### Launch API server